solita/ml-engineer/mle7/README.md

 Your task is the Bosch challenge (https://www.kaggle.com/c/bosch-production-line-performance) from Kaggle.
 This is a binary classification task, with a rather imbalanced response variable.

-You can fetch the data either from Kaggle site, or from an S3 bucket (url / s3 address tähän).
+You can fetch the data either from Kaggle site, or from an S3 bucket (s3://mle7-data).
 The response variable is included in the file train_numerical.csv.
 Feel free to start with only numerical variables, and include categorical and date variables later.

 Notice that the test data does not include the response variable.
 If you wish to evaluate your model, you can do it by splitting your training data into test and train subsets.